catie-aq/infere-anything-FAST/README.md

-Scripts for installing TensorRT in a secure way via docker.
+Scripts to infere with any .onnx model FAST !
-Then infere with any .onnx model FAST !
+(if needded, TensorRT installation in a secure way via docker)